Small Business Guide

 This way, you can keep your updated data in one place, but have it available to all the bases.

-Apps supercharge the capabilities of Airtable, and there are over 150 apps available (and counting).
-For example, there are apps to send emails or SMS with SendGrid, enrich lead and company data with Clearbit, or even find and attach stock photos with Pexels.
+Extensions supercharge the capabilities of Airtable, and there are over 150 apps available (and counting).
+For example, there are extensions to send emails or SMS with SendGrid, enrich lead and company data with Clearbit, or even find and attach stock photos with Pexels.
 You can also show your data in a pivot table, or as points on a map.

 In terms of actions, an automation can add or update a record, find records, send an email, or for the more adventurous, run scripts.
 There are also a bunch of third party apps that can be used as actions, like Slack, Gmail, Google Sheets, Twitter, and Hootsuite (among others).